VA

 Solution

-I built a TypeWriter component that accepts an options object with:
+I built a TypeWriter component with a single options prop:

 • strings — array of text to cycle through